sudoroom/magnets/README.md

 These are experiments in 3D-printing fridge magnets for our hackerspace!

+They are works in progress.
+Almost every step of making them is documented in the "compile.sh" shell scripts.
+These scripts have our exact slic3r settings, and sed commands which edit the gcode.

+The models contain a hole where the magnet goes.
+You insert it by hand while it's printing.
+A pause is inserted into the gcode to give you time.
+It also moves the bed, which hopefully will make a loud distinctive noise to alert you!

-They're supposed to have a hole just big enough to snap in a small disc magnet, but we don't have this sized perfectly yet so sometimes it needs glue.
-Sometimes they still fall out.
-So far we've used these magnets: http://www.amazon.com/gp/product/B0012ATDD2/ [is there a non-amazon link for this?]
+We use these magnets: http://www.amazon.com/gp/product/B0012ATDD2/ [is there a non-amazon link for this?]

-These were modelled with Google Sketchup, sometimes in very stupid ways.
-We should redo them in openscad...